jgm/pandoc/CONTRIBUTING.md

 Almost all the bugs on the issue tracker have one or more associated tags.
 These are used to indicate the *complexity* and *nature* of a bug.
 There is not yet a way to indicate priority.
-An up to date summary of issues can be found [here](https://github.com/jgm/pandoc/labels).
+An up to date summary of issues can be found on [GitHub labels].

 * [beginner-friendly] — The perfect starting point for new contributors.
 The issue is generic and can be resolved without deep knowledge of the code